HOW TO BECOME ELIGIBLE FOR PROMOTION

 4. Aerospace: Pass a 60-question, multiple-choice, closed-book aerospace exam, with a 60-minute time limit, based on selected chapters of Aerospace: The Journey of Flight.
 See CAPR 52-16, Figure 5-1 (page 22).

 5. Character: An essay written from a selection of moral leadership topics.
-National Headquarters evaluates the essay’s grammar, organization, and content using this grading critique.
+National Headquarters evaluates the essay’s grammar, organization, and content.
 Cadets have 60 minutes to complete the essay, and may use a dictionary or spell-check.
 It is graded pass or fail.
 Cadets will receive their exam results via their senior member exam administrator within 10 days of submitting the essay.
 If 10 days have elapsed without receiving the results, cadets should talk with their exam administrator, and then if necessary, contact National Headquarters at firstname.lastname@example.org.

 6. Activities: Participate actively.